Parental leave in the United States: Access to parental leave for LGBTQ people

-Parental leave policy wordings may lead to lack of access for LGBTQ parents when there is a lack of gender neutral language and when the language in the policies emphasizes leave as available only for birth parents.
+The wording of parental leave policies may lead to lack of access for LGBTQ parents when there is a lack of gender neutral language and when the language in the policies emphasizes leave as available only for birth parents.
 Policies and researchers exploring parental leave policy may assume birth parents are female and non-birthing parents are male, which may exclude transgender and non-binary parents and lead to them being denied access to leave by not being written into the policy contracts themselves.
 This kind of language can exclude adoptive parents, non-biological mothers, and gay fathers.
 A report looking at the parental leave policies of the 44 largest companies in the US found that only a minority offered policies that were inclusive of LGBTQ families.
 LGBTQ parents are also more likely to foster or adopt, two processes that often require longer time periods of parent-child bonding and can have uncertain timelines of care.
 These parents, more than heterosexual ones, are affected and denied important connection periods when there is a lack of inclusive parental leave policy.
 The decision for paid parental leave is left for approval from the organization, which may leave LGBTQ adoptive parents with limited or no formal leave.
 It is not common for there to be adoption benefits in comparison with traditional birth leave.
 Paid parental leave may be more accessible by biological lesbian parents than by non-biological lesbian parents.